9 minute read

 4. You’ll benefit from a closed-loop document automation workflow

-5. You’ll receive reports and analytics to give you insight on how to improve engagement
+5. You’ll receive reports and analytics to give you insight into how to improve engagement

 6. You’ll only need to work with one supplier to communicate through many channels